Home of Myths and Samurai, A Historic Artery of the Seto Inland Sea Route

 Taichoro, Fukuzenji Temple

-Taichoro, a reception hall for Korean envoys during the Edo period led by Ieyasu.
-The spectacular view of the Seto Inland Sea has no wo
+Taichoro: A reception hall for Korean envoys during the Edo period.
+The spectacular view of the Seto Inland Sea has no words to express its beauty.

 Matsue, Horan-Enya Festival